jepersson/jepersson.github.io/_posts/2017-05-07-p2-surviving-titanic.md

 ## Conclusion

-From the last plot we can see that our analysis shows a relation between higher age and a lower chance of surviving the shipwreck for all for all classes and sexes.
-Further the different combinations of passenger sex and class can be ranked the following way, from highest probability of survival to lowest compared to other passengers of the same age.
+From the last plot, we can see that our analysis shows a relation between higher age and a lower chance of surviving the shipwreck for all classes and sexes.
+Further, the different combinations of passenger sex and class can be ranked the following way, from highest probability of survival to lowest compared to other passengers of the same age.
 (Color from above plot in brackets)